Dorsey Park Murals

 DEDICATION CEREMONY

 City of Miami Mayor Tomas Regalado and District 5 Commissioner and Chairman Keon Hardemon spoke at the Mural Dedication Ceremony at Historic Dorsey Park honoring the Legacy of the Negro League in South Florida.
-Special guests included the Miami Marlins, Miami Dade County Commissioner Audrey Edmonson, and Matt Haggman of the Miami Foundation.
+Special guests included the Miami Marlins, Miami Dade County Commissioner Audrey Edmonson, and Matt Haggman of The Miami Foundation.

 FUNDING PARTNERS